 A Veteran is someone who is currently serving, ex-serving or deceased, or reserve personnel both with and without operational experience in the Australian Defence Force (ADF).
 Veterans are diverse, with different roles and experiences.
 The veteran community includes partners and children of veterans, war widows and widowers, and carers of veterans.
 Transitioning from military to civilian life is an important and sensitive stage for veterans and can negatively impact a veterans’ sense of identity and belonging, and may lead to psychological distress.
 Veterans often have a different experience of ageing and unique health-related needs compared to the broader community, due to their service experience.
 Older adults who have served in the ADF report similar rates of chronic disease to the non-serving population, but have higher rates of mental and behavioural problems and arthritis.
 Many veterans find ageing challenging due to pain, injuries, chronic health issues, or psychological concerns.
+Veterans are more likely than the general population to experience homelessness.
 There are often specific considerations when providing aged care and palliative care to veterans.
 Click for more information about the health services available to the veteran community.

 The Australian Department of Defence is responsible for the health care (including primary, dental, mental health, rehabilitation, hospital, specialist services and suicide prevention) of currently serving ADF members until their transition to civilian life.
 As civilians, veterans can access health care services under Medicare, state and territory government health arrangements, the private sector, or those administered by the Department of Veterans Affairs (DVA) if eligible.
 DVA funds a range of payments and services including pensions, compensations and income support, as well as many health services.
 According to the AIHW, at June 2017, more than 201,000 Australians aged 65 and over were receiving a DVA pension (including service, disability and war widow pensions).
 Older Australians made up almost 70% of all DVA pension recipients, with 19% of all clients aged 90 and over.

 Due to wartime experiences and often complex medical issues, veterans may have special needs and often require high levels of support in old age.
-The Department of Health, and the DVA both offer aged care services to older Australians.
+The Department of Health and Aged Care, and the DVA both offer aged care services to older Australians.
 There are differences between the services provided by each.
-The Department of Health's aged and community care services are available to all Australians and represent the full range of aged and community care services, from entry level assistance or low care, such as the Commonwealth Home Support Program (CHSP), to more comprehensive packaged home care, including Home Care Packages.
+The Department of Health and Aged Care's aged and community care services are available to all Australians and represent the full range of aged and community care services, from entry level assistance or low care, such as the Commonwealth Home Support Program (CHSP), to more comprehensive packaged home care, including Home Care Packages.
 CHSP is one of the main community-based programs providing support for older people to continue living independently in their homes.
 At 30 June 2017, the CHSP supported just under 24,000 DVA clients.

 Both DVA and Department of Human Services (DHS) conduct aged care income and assets assessments to determine the subsidy the Commonwealth Government pays to aged care providers on veterans’ behalf (if they are eligible for government assistance) and whether a contribution towards aged care costs is required.
 All residents, including veterans and war widows and widowers, are required to contribute towards residential aged care costs based on their income and assets.
-Click here for more information on residential aged care eligibility and assessments, fees and charges, and financial supplements, or use the Residential Aged Care Fee Estimator.
+Click here for more information on residential aged care eligibility and assessments, and financial supplements, or use the Residential Aged Care Fee Estimator.
 Residential aged care payments are set out in a Resident Agreement with aged care providers.
 There are special financial arrangements for former Prisoners of War (POW) and Victoria Cross (VC) recipients.
 Veterans are eligible for a DVA Health Card, similar to a Medicare card.
 Cards are assigned according to situation, and may be for all conditions, for specific conditions, or for pharmaceuticals only.
-Click here for more information about DVA Health Cards.

 Residential facilities can also arrange for volunteers to visit residents who may not have regular contact with family or friends through the Community Visitor Scheme (CVS).
 Contact the CVS Network Member in your state or territory, or visit Social Support and Activities for more information.
 Representatives from ex-service organisations (ESOs) may be able to visit residents in residential aged care facilities if desired.